“A visual tribute to the heyday of railroad graphics and design.”

-Logomotive is a visual tribute to the heyday of railroad graphics and design.
-Arriving in America in 1968, the London designer Ian Logan was blown away by the logos and slogans he saw painted on the sides of freight trains rumbling down Main Street.
-In between designing fabrics for Mary Quant and Jeff Banks, he went back time after time with his camera, travelling across America, wandering into freight yards to record the Route of the Eagles, the Rebel Route, the Speedway to America’s Playground and so many other mesmerizing advertising ideas of the day.
+Logomotive is a visual tribute to the heyday of railroad design.
+Arriving in America in 1968, the London designer Ian Logan was blown away by the logos on the trains.
+He went back year after year with his camera, and now he offers you the album.
+In between designing fabrics for Mary Quant and Jeff Banks, Ian Logan travelled across America, wandering into freight yards to record the Route of the Eagles, the Rebel Route, the Speedway to America’s Playground and so many other mesmerizing advertising ideas of the day.

 - RRP: $55.00